-Farm-ability provides therapeutic activities and work experience for adults with learning disabilities and autism on a working livestock farm.
+FarmAbility provides therapeutic activities and work experience for adults with learning disabilities, some of whom also have autism, on a working livestock farm.

-We believe that adults with learning disabilities and autism should have access to meaningful activities that improve their well-being and increase their independence, enabling them to participate actively in their communities.
+We believe that adults with learning disabilities should have access to meaningful activities that improve their well-being and increase their independence, enabling them to participate actively in their communities.